Conceptual Overview: How GenSBI is Structured#

 GenSBI is built upon three core abstractions:

-Sampling Algorithms: Primarily Flow Matching and Diffusion.
+• Sampling Algorithms: Flow Matching and Diffusion (including both EDM and Score Matching variants).
 Each abstraction defines its own ODE/SDE formulations and implements the corresponding solvers.

 Changing or customizing any of these components allows you to adapt GenSBI to your specific inference problems.